The 6 Worst Thyroid Disruptors in Your Home

 You can reduce you phthalate exposure by switching to all-natural and organic personal care products.
 It can be costly to replace all of your favourite makeup and skin care products all at once so I recommend that my patients replace their beauty products slowly as they run out of their usual makeup and moisturizers.
 Websites like the detox market and Environmental Working Group can be wonderful resources when switching over to natural phthalate-free products.
 It’s also important to get rid of those plastic food containers and water bottles asap as they’re a common source of endocrine disrupting phthalates.

-If you live in the GTA and want to help developing your own personalized thyroid health protocol you’re welcome to book in for an initial consultation or contact me via my website for additional information.
+If you’d like help developing your own personalized thyroid health protocol you’re welcome to book in for an initial virtual consultation or contact me via my website for additional information.

 References: